LedgerHQ/satstack/README.md

 $ mage release  # or "mage build" for a development build
 ```

-On startup, Sats Stack will wait for the Bitcoin node to be fully synced,
+On startup, Sat Stack will wait for the Bitcoin node to be fully synced,
 and import your accounts.
 This can take a while.

 #### Launch Ledger Live Desktop